Thelastpoet/bob-ai/readme.txt

 *KEY FEATURES*

-Bob Ai uses your own content to generate unique Meta Description for your blog posts.
-We utilize the powerful and latest OpenAI Models to aide in the development of the meta descrions.
+Bob AI uses your own content to generate unique meta descriptions for your blog posts.
+We utilize the powerful and latest OpenAI models to aid in the development of the meta descriptions.

-* Auto AI-generated meta descriptions from your titles and content*
+* Auto AI-generated meta descriptions from your titles and content
 * Integration with popular SEO plugins
 * Easy-to-use interface
-* One time setup
+* One-time setup

 == Frequently Asked Questions ==